Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 3 S.I.
 5

 The card-breaking first.
 Not the usual par four starter but a long slightly uphill par three with a cavernous hollow hidden to the right of the green.
 This is no-man’s land so too far right must be avoided.
-The smart play is a long iron or hybrids to the front of the green which avoids going long and right, and avoids the left side bunker.
+The smart play is to the front of the green which avoids going long and right, and avoids the left side bunker.
 For the shorter hitters, able to take a little off their drivers or hybrids, this provides a more controlled route in.

 Par 4 S.I.
 13